rpgarner/u2_lesson_react_APIs/README.md

 export const POSTER_PATH = 'https://image.tmdb.org/t/p/original'
 ```

-The `axiosConfig` variable will be used to provide our access token on each request via the request headers.
 Our APIs base URL will never change so we'll store it in the `BASE_URL` variable.
 And finally, in order to view the provided images, we'll need the URL stored in the `POSTER_PATH` variable in order to complete the image URLs.

 ### Setting Up Our Environment Variables